Reasons to choose Wilson Browne

 The Government published the Good Work Plan on 17 December 2018 in response to the Taylor Review which called for the Government to conduct a large review of the rights of workers and implement changes.

 Since the Good Work Plan was issued, a number of different consultations have taken place and further proposals have been made.
-All of these papers and consultations have led to a packet of new legislation and proposals that will effect all organisations that engage staff.
+All of these papers and consultations have led to a packet of new legislation and proposals that will affect all organisations that engage staff.

 Information regarding the new legislation is set out in this factsheet along with guidance on how they may affect you and what you can do to get ready.